rpav/defpackage-plus/README.md

    not external to `PACKAGE`.
 * `:import-except PACKAGE SYMBOLS...`: Import all symbols from `PACKAGE`, *except* those named by `SYMBOLS`.
+* `:import-except-conflicts PACKAGE`: Imports everything except symbols that would conflict.
 * `:shadow SYMBOLS...`: Ensure and add `SYMBOLS` to the shadowing symbols list.
 * `:shadowing-import-from PACKAGE SYMBOLS...`: Import `SYMBOLS` from